Strandberg Guitars

-Strandberg Guitars, stylized as .strandberg*, is a Swedish manufacturer of electric guitars and basses founded in 2012.
-The company is known for its unorthodox designs that focus on improved ergonomics and for popularizing "headless" guitars in the metal community.
+Strandberg Guitars, stylized as .strandberg*, is a Swedish manufacturer of electric guitars and basses founded in 2012 by Ola Strandberg.
+The company is known for its unorthodox designs that focus on improved ergonomics and for popularizing headless guitars in the metal community.
+Guitar World included Strandberg's flagship Boden model in its 2025 list of the 50 greatest pieces of guitar gear of the century so far.